 - Fire: For example, matches, a lighter and tinder, etc.

 - Emergency Shelter: For example, a lightweight emergency bivy.

 Now, what you’ll pack will vary depending on the hiking trail you’re going on.
 If you’re going deep into the wilderness on a trail no one really embarks on, you’ll probably want to pack a more elaborate emergency shelter.
 But, if you’re heading out to a popular trail close to the city, then you can use a simpler emergency shelter, like a jumbo plastic trash bag.

 If you want to learn more about the 10 essentials, check out this article on the Mountaineers’ website.

 While this may contradict my last point, packing light is also one of the important hiking tips and tricks.
 Not only is carrying a lot on your back going to deplete your energy, but it can also affect how much you’ll enjoy your hike.

 Fortunately, there are ways to pack light while still having the 10 essentials.
 The best way to do this is to pack the lightest version of the essential items; for example, pack a travel-sized sunscreen, or a smaller first aid kit.

 Buy the Right Shoes

 Truly, wearing the wrong shoes can ruin your entire hike.
-So buy the right hiking shoes!
+So the right hiking shoes are the most essential hiking gear for beginners!
 Choose ones that are comfortable, fit your feet perfectly, and are most suited to your types of hiking.

 Now, this will vary from person to person; some hikers prefer lightweight shoes, others sturdy, some prefer more ankle support, others less.
 Regardless of your preferences, don’t forget to break in your new hiking shoes.
 I repeat, don’t embark on a huge excursion with your brand new shoes!